shoyo/react-flask-docker-boilerplate/README.md

 * Add boilerplate for running tests locally and through continuous integration.
 * Add boilerplate for configuring production-ready settings and deployment.

-## Contributing
-If you'd like to improve this boilerplate code to maybe save a little bit of time for fellow developers, feel free to make a pull request or submit an issue.
-I'll also gladly respond to any emails at __shoyoinokuchi@gmail.com__.

 ## License
 Feel free to use the code in this repository however you wish.
 Details are provided in